helm/charts/stable/rabbitmq-ha/README.md

 ### Usage of the `tpl` Function

-The `tpl` function allows us to pass string values from `values.yaml` through the templating engine.
+The `tpl` function allows us to pass values from `values.yaml` through the templating engine.
 It is used for the following values:

 * `extraInitContainers`

-It is important that these values be configured as strings.
-Otherwise, installation will fail.